 2. The More Often It's Done, The Better Data You Have

 It's common to reconcile accounts as frequently as you receive account statements from your bank or credit cards, which is often monthly or quarterly.
 You can, however, make use of online account access to reconcile accounts more often.
+New customers, as well as those who have been with a bank for some time, should do this regularly.
+For new customers who are looking for the best bank promotions and the most cost-effective banking institution to work with, easy and seamless reconciliations might be another perk to look for.”
 With limited time, you probably wonder why you would want to multiply a task within your bookkeeper's monthly duties.

 The primary reason for frequent account reconciliation is to keep close tabs on cash flow.
 Whether you use the cash or accrual accounting method, bank reconciliation reveals exactly how much cash you have flowing into and out of your business at any given moment.